kyliemshinn/just-another-text-editor/README.md

 ## Description

 JATE is a text editor that is meant to be simple to use, and accessible even when offline.
+The user is able to create notes or code snippets with or without internet connection so they can always be able to retrieve them at a later date.
+This is designed to be a single-page application that meets PWA criteria.

 ## Criteria